 * Classroom Certification Details - Due to COVID-19, we are offering a VIRTUAL "Classroom" via Zoom:

 - You must be a Pennsylvania resident or live in a contiguous state to attend this certification.

 - Additionally, registrants should be planning to work as a certified supports broker in Pennsylvania.
 This certification is not intended for people who simply "want to learn" about supports brokering.

 - You must have a computer or tablet and internet connection to participate.
 We will not admit users connecting via cell phone or landline only.

-- You must attend and participate in ALL virtual sessions for their entirety in order to get access to the final exam.
+- You must attend and participate in BOTH virtual sessions, with video on, for their entirety in order to get access to the final exam.

-- Due to the virtual classroom format, the material will be provided over a 3 day span.
+- Due to the virtual classroom format, the material will be provided over a 2-day span.
 Lunch and comfort breaks will be built into the schedule each day.
-Attendance and participation ALL 3 days is required.
+Attendance and participation BOTH days is required.

 - Registrants should block out time to attend class just as you would if class were being held in person.
 Please plan to be in a quiet location with minimal distractions.

 April 25-26, 2023

 All dates are subject to change.